rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 * (Advanced) Generate release notes for only primary release artifact, default is False (release mode only)
 * (Advanced) Generate release notes for only the release that contains the task, do not scan past releases, default is True (release mode only)
 * (Advanced) Name of the release stage to look for the last successful release in, default to empty value so uses the current stage of the release that the task is running in (release mode, when scanning past build only)
+* (Advanced) A boolean flag whether to over-write output file or append to it
+* (Advanced) A boolean flag whether to added parent work items of those associated with a build
+* (Advanced) A comma-separated list of Work Item types that should be included in the output.
+* (Advanced) A comma-separated list of Work Item states that should be included in the output.
 * (Outputs) Optional: Name of the variable that markdown contents will be copied into for use in other tasks

 Using the settings for the output file shown above, the release notes will be created in the specified folder, and will probably need be copied by a task such as 'Publish Artifacts' to your final required location.